Skip to main content

 • For mechanically ventilated adults with COVID-19 and refractory hypoxemia despite optimized ventilation, the Panel recommends prone ventilation for 12 to 16 hours per day over no prone ventilation (BIIa).

-• The Panel recommends using, as needed, intermittent boluses of neuromuscular blocking agents (NMBAs) or a continuous NMBA infusion to facilitate protective lung ventilation (BIIa).
+• The Panel recommends using, as needed, intermittent boluses of neuromuscular blocking agents or a continuous neuromuscular blocking agent infusion to facilitate protective lung ventilation (BIIa).

 • For mechanically ventilated adults with COVID-19, severe ARDS, and hypoxemia despite optimized ventilation and other rescue strategies: